‘He’s been through so much’: Teen’s Make-A-Wish gift stolen - NewsBreak

 On Sunday, however, someone stole that dream.

-Jacob and his family hope whoever is responsible understands that the pickup truck holds sentimental value.
+Jacob and his family hope whoever is responsible understands that the pickup truck holds sentimental value.‘Make A Wish’ dream fulfilled for Chicago Ridge teen

 “I just feel like he’s been through so much,” mother Jamie Watson said.
 “He needs a break, you know?”